georgewilli/rabbit-tech-challenge/README.md

 ### Future Work
 To further improve the performance of the "Top 10 Most Frequently Ordered Products" query, we can do:

-Convert the Area to an Enum: Currently, the area field is stored as a string in the database.
+**- Convert the Area to an Enum:** Currently, the area field is stored as a string in the database.
 Converting it to an enum (stored as a number) in the database will allow for better indexing and faster queries.
 The backend can convert the numeric value to a string when needed, which would allow for efficient querying and indexing on the area field, improving the overall performance of the API.

-#### Benefits:
+### Benefits:
 **- Improved Query Performance:** Numeric values are more efficient for indexing compared to strings.
 **- Better Data Integrity:** Using an enum ensures that the area field contains only valid values, reducing the likelihood of errors or inconsistencies in the database.

 ## 2- Optimizing a Poorly Implemented List Products API